dj1411/HabitChart/www/test.md

     - Apply Break point at DataValidate()
     - do single step debugging
     - change values in cloud to check if each "return false" is executed
+- move some habit up/down and check the data validation

 # Save changes in bar
 - Set value of an empty cell.
 Reopen the application.
 See if the value is still there.